-PhD University of Glasgow, Scotland December 5
+PhD, University of Glasgow, Scotland

-MLitt University of St. Andrews, Scotland Summer 2008
+MLitt, University of St. Andrews, Scotland

 THESIS: Contemporary Theological Critiques of Capitalism and the Implications for the Christian Practice of Giving.
 Thesis marked as “High Merit” August 2008.

-MBA University of Indianapolis
+MBA, University of Indianapolis

-BS University of Indianapolis
+BS, University of Indianapolis

-An Inquiry into the Economics and Ethics of Residential Integration.
+- Brown, Kevin J. An Inquiry into the Economics and Ethics of Residential Integration.
 Diss.
 University of Glasgow, 2011.
 Print.

-Brown, Kevin, and Michael Wiese.
+- Brown, Kevin, and Michael Wiese.
 Work That Matters: Bridging the Divide between Work and Worship.
 Lexington, KY: Aldersgate in Collaboration with Emeth, 2013.
 Print.

-Brown, Kevin J. “Welfare and Well-being: Ethnic Diversity and Segregation in US Housing,” in The International Encyclopedia of Housing and Home, edited by Smith, SJ; Elsinga, M.; Fox-O’Mahony, L; Ong, SE; Wachter, S., Elsevier (in press).
+- Brown, Kevin J. “Welfare and Well-being: Ethnic Diversity and Segregation in US Housing,” in The International Encyclopedia of Housing and Home, edited by Smith, SJ; Elsinga, M.; Fox-O’Mahony, L; Ong, SE; Wachter, S., Elsevier (in press).

 Peer Reviewed Journal/Editor Reviewed Publications: